What is University Moth Challenge?

-To link young people and Universities with the National Moth Recording Scheme
+- To link young people and Universities with the National Moth Recording Scheme

->

-> The competition requires students studying in colleges and universities across the UK to form a team and use a range of survey and trapping techniques to discover moths on their campus and beyond.
-To make things more interesting, we have set this up as a competition, running from April to August each year.
-Teams compete against each other to win some exciting prizes in different categories (e.g. number of species recorded, number of moths recorded).
+We are inviting students studying in colleges and universities across the UK to form a team and use a range of survey and trapping techniques to discover moths on their campus and beyond.
+To make things more interesting, we have set this up as a competition.
+Teams compete against each other to win some exciting prizes in the following categories: